 You matter in this life.
 You are not an accident.
 Your parents may not have wanted you, your friends may not be very friendly towards you, maybe even your spouse is not keen on you but the truth is, God wanted you.
 God is recorded as saying “Before I formed you in the womb I knew you”.
-So He says, he has known you all your life.
+So, He says, he has known you all your life.
 You may not have known or cared about Him but he has been there watching you and caring for you all along.

 You were designed to be YOU.

-And God designed you to be you.
+We also know God designed you to be you.
 Only you could play the part he had in mind for you.
 He gave you abilities, a particular personality and has given you understanding and wisdom.
-He allowed circumstances – good or bad – to shape you to be the person He wanted you to be.
+He allowed circumstances – good or bad – to shape you to be the person He needed you to be.
 Of course, there have been time you probably wished things were different.
 None of us enjoy pain and troubles in our lives, but when you look back on your life, I guarantee you will find the times of trouble are the times when you changed the most – the times when you got a little more wise, a little more cautious and less reckless about things and obtained a lot more knowledge about how life works.

 One mistakes we make.